Sally Steele: Career

-Sally was featured in a prominent part of the Quiet riot documentary "Well Now that You're Here There's No Way Back" which appeared on the Showtime network in 2014.
+Steele was featured in a prominent part of the Quiet Riot documentary Well Now that You're Here There's No Way Back which appeared on the Showtime network in 2014.

-In 2016, Sally decided to compile all of her "Hollywood Memory" stories which were the most popular page in her VEGAS ROCKS!
+In 2016, Steele decided to compile all of her "Hollywood Memory" stories which were the most popular page in her VEGAS ROCKS!
 Publication for her first book "Rock N' Roll Nun"- True Tales of a Hollywood "Almost".
 Her memoirs detail life in Hollywood in the 1980s Hair metal era of the Sunset Strip.
 A book release party was held on October 14, 2016, and featured The Stephen Pearcy Band, Mark Boals, Andrew Freeman and many others.
-Robin Leach writes the forward saying: "….Sally Steele saw the good, the bad, the beautiful and the ugly of living in Hollywood in its rock and roll heydaze!
+Robin Leach writes the foreword saying: "….Sally Steele saw the good, the bad, the beautiful and the ugly of living in Hollywood in its rock and roll heydaze!
 Sally makes you feel you are right alongside her – and that's great writing…".